HL7/data-access-policies/input/pagecontent/fineGrainPatientAccess.md

 #### Example Permission Resource:

 In this example, the Permission resource allow consumer `EXAMPLE` to see exclusively Patient resources with the security label `TAG_1` but cannot see Patients with the security label `VIP`.
-They also cannot see the Patient's given name, address and metadata.
+They also cannot see the Patient's given birthdate, address and metadata.

 ```json
 {